-Or the client that always worried that they were an imposter and “someone else can do this better” pinned on their office wall a tag cloud of all the words that made up their “Why I’m awesome document”.
+The client that always worried that they were an imposter and “someone else can do this better” pinned on their office wall a tag cloud of all the words that made up their “Why I’m awesome” document.

-So they had a daily reminder.
-They were the right one for the job and they could do it.
-These daily reminders all come down to one key point — help you to Hack the Habit Loop.
+They had a daily reminder.
+They were the right one for the job, and they could do it.

 What would be your visual clues to remind you that you can overcome this?

-Music, environment and even smells can impact on us.
-Know the music that makes you feel alive and ready for anything.
-Try aromatherapy oils to feel positive and energised.
+Music, natural environment, and even smells can impact the way we think and feel.
+Know the music that makes you feel alive, calm, and ready for anything.
+Try aromatherapy oils to feel positive and energized.
 Even choose your work environment or clothing to empower you.

-Changing these things is physical and giving yourself physical ideas to action can help power up your emotional state too.
+Giving yourself physical reminders toward action can help power up your emotional state, too.

 8. Don’t Go It Alone

-The fear to ask for help is very real (and has a whole chapter in my book) so I know people really struggle with this.
+The fear to ask for help is very real (and has a whole chapter in my book), so I know people really struggle with this.
 The fact is we all need people.
-We are not insular by design and as such it can be tough to admit that you have a fear impacting on you.
+We are not insular by design, and as such it can be tough to admit that you have irrational fears that you need help with.

-However, by sharing your fear with a trusted friend, colleague or loved one can mean that when you are feeling the fear. you can talk to someone.
+However, sharing your intense fear with a trusted friend, colleague, loved one, or mental health professional can mean that when you are feeling the fear, you can talk to someone.
 It could be that you share with them the contents of your tool kit and ask their permission to be added to it.
 That way they know what works for you and how to best support you.

-It’s not a sign of weakness to tell people about your fear.
+It’s not a sign of weakness to tell people about your specific phobia.
 It takes massive levels of strength to say, “I have this fear, and I want to get rid of it.”

 One of the reasons that a fear can escalate is because we have come to accept that response.
-Our body reacted in a certain way, once repeated the behaviour and it became a formed habit that was accepted.
+Our body reacted in a certain way, repeated the behavior, and formed a habit that was accepted.

 When I was writing my book, the Cuddy Superhero pose was proved and disproved by various researchers around the world 3 times.
-Whether it’s real or not, the fact is the way we stand, the way we breathe and even the speed at which we speak can impact on us as well as those around us.
+Whether it’s real or not, the fact is the way we stand, the way we breathe, and even the speed at which we speak can impact us, as well as those around us.

-The research around placebo’s reinforces us that if it feels like it is working, then keep doing it!
+The research around placebos reinforces the idea that if it feels like it’s working, then keep doing it!
 What could you use to help reinforce your power and fearlessness?

-Despite having an absolute hatred of public speaking 10 years ago, I now love an audience and yet I have a healthy level of fear.
-That level of fear says “Are you well prepared?”
-“Do you know your audience?”
-“Have you rested your voice?”
-“You really want to deliver to this audience what they need” And those thoughts are sensible.
+Despite having an absolute hatred of public speaking 10 years ago, I now love an audience, and yet I have a healthy level of fear.
+That level of fear ensures that I prepare well, do my best to understand my audience, and push myself to deliver a great speech.
+Those thoughts are all sensible.

 More About Fighting Fears